Don Sebera, Ohio University

 Independent and Distance Learning Program Advisor

 Cite this article using APA style as: Sebera, D. (2004, June).
 The challenge of advising truly non-traditional students.
-Academic Advising Today, 27(2).
-Retrieved from [insert url here]
+Academic Advising Today, 27(2). [insert url here]